Search Programs

 When you click on a sponsoring school or program, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

 For aspiring veterinary technicians in the Keystone State, the future looks very bright indeed.
-According to the Bureau of Labor Statistics (BLS May 2022), there are currently 5,220 vet techs employed in Pennsylvania, making it the fourth-highest employing state nationally.
-In addition, the Philadelphia area alone is one of the highest employing metropolitan areas for these animal care specialists in the U.S. at 2,810.
-Furthermore, vet techs were paid an average annual salary of $42,140 in Pennsylvania, almost on par with the national average for vet techs at $40,770.
+According to the Bureau of Labor Statistics (BLS May 2023), there are currently 5,190 vet techs employed in Pennsylvania, making it the fifth-highest employing state nationally.
+In addition, the Philadelphia area alone is one of the highest employing metropolitan areas for animal care specialists in the U.S. at 2,970.
+Furthermore, vet techs were paid an average annual salary of $44,250 in Pennsylvania, on par with the national average of $44,040.

 So how does an animal-lover in the Quaker State become involved in this career on the rise?
-Although vet techs must become certified by the Pennsylvania Veterinary Medical Association before practice, there are several accredited veterinary technician schools in PA to prepare aspiring animal healthcare professionals for all of the steps involved.
+Although vet techs must become certified by the Pennsylvania State Board of Veterinary Medicine before practice, there are several accredited veterinary technician schools in PA to prepare aspiring animal healthcare professionals for all of the steps involved.

 According to the American Veterinary Medical Association (AVMA), vet techs may legally perform nonsurgical procedures such as collecting specimens, administering vaccines, providing nutritional counseling to pet owners, performing diagnostic imaging (e.g., radiography), giving anesthesia, and conducting dental extractions under the direct supervision of a licensed veterinarian.
 For a detailed examination of PA’s scope of practice laws, please visit the AVMA website.